fanzhang-crypto/cympl-language/README.md

 - Integer 32 bits
 - Float 64 bit
 - String Unicode characters, support concatenation and length property
-- Boolean true or false
+- Boolean
 - Array 1-dimensional and multidimensional. can be initialized with
   - literal form like `[]` or `[1, 2, 3]`
   - new form like `new int[10]` or `new int[10, 10]`
-- Function type.
+- Function
   - `() -> int` means a function that takes no arguments and returns an integer
   - `(int) -> int` means a function that takes one integer and returns an integer
   - `(int, int) -> int` means a function that takes two integers and returns an integer
-- Null is both a type and a value
-- Void is a type, but not a value
+- Void
-- Any is a type which is a super type of any other type
+- Any is a super type of any other type

 ### C-like Syntax